hstsethi/anonymize-initials/README.md

 ## Usage

-To use this program, populate the `original_initials` tuple with the initials you want to anonymize.
+To use this program, populate the `ORIGINAL_INITIALS` tuple with the initials you want to anonymize.
 While it is an tuple, consider it to be a **const set of chars**.
 It is recommended to only use upper case letters.

 Example in C++ because Python does not have char: ```const std::set<char> original_initials = {'A', 'B', 'C'};```